zompimalakae/termux-monet/docs/en/Package_Management.md

-You can create own repository by using [termux-apt-repo](https://github.com/termux/termux-apt-repo) from the command line and [Github Pages](https://pages.github.com/) as hosting.
+You can create own repository by using [termux-apt-repo](https://github.com/termux/termux-apt-repo) from the command line and [GitHub Pages](https://pages.github.com/) as hosting.
-Be aware that Github has a strict limit of 100 MB per file and if your repository exceeds total size of 1 GB, you might receive a polite email from GitHub Support requesting that you reduce the size of the repository.
+Be aware that GitHub has a strict limit of 100 MB per file and if your repository exceeds total size of 1 GB, you might receive a polite email from GitHub Support requesting that you reduce the size of the repository.
 So if you have really big packages you may want to use a